 These small animals travel distances ranging from a few hundred feet to more than a quarter of a mile.
 Unfortunately, because these paths often go over various roads or streets, the salamanders and frogs can often meet their demise on their way to the woodland pools.

 The Woodland Pool Project of the New York State DEC’s Hudson River Estuary Program needs your help documenting these migrations!
 Our observations can help them determine where the migrations are happening, and where and when these animals might be vulnerable and need assistance.
 Groups of volunteers might be used for “crossing guard” programs.

-Check out their Woodland Pool Conservation Fact Sheet, and the Volunteer Guidance and Data Form.
+Visit the DEC’s Amphibian Migrations and Road Crossings page where you can find a wealth of information to download, including a Volunteer Handbook, Online Data Entry instructions and a project fact sheet.
 Consider printing these out and keeping them in your car or hiking backpack if you’re going to be out and about in the Adirondacks.

 If you happen to see a migration happening over the next few weeks you can document details like the temperature and weather conditions and send the information in – the address and email address are right on the form.
 Don’t forget to take photos too!

 Forms need to be sent in by April 15th.

 Mole salamanders are referred to as such because they’re often found hiding under rocks or forest vegetation.
 The spotted salamander, the Jefferson salamander, the blue-spotted salamander, and the marbled salamander are collectively called mole salamanders; although, the marbled salamander actually breeds in the fall instead of the spring.
 These amphibians enjoy eating insects, earthworms, and snails.